 #4 Why do I call the fire brigade in case of emergency in Germany?!

-Once you call them, they will ask you questions like: where you are, what happened, etc.
+The reason is, however, simple.
+Having one hotline for all emergencies makes coordination easier. nce you call them, they will ask you questions like where you are, what happened, and so on.

 Haha.
-What that person really means to say is,
+What that person means to say is,

 ‘I’m calling for help!’

 Want to add something?
 We do our best to keep this article up-to-date.
-Nevertheless, if you spot anything that’s unclear or inaccurate, please contact us.
+Nevertheless, if you spot anything unclear or inaccurate, don’t hesitate to contact us.